dataspectra/base-station-mapping/README.md

 # grgsm-burst

-This script intends to be used on low computing power devices.
-The script stores bursts in a file specified with -b:
+This script intends to be used on low computing power devices (Rpi 3/4, OrangePi).
+The script stores bursts in a file specified with -b, -s is the sampling rate--900001 being the lowest:
 ```bash
 $./grgsm_burst -f 940.4e6 -s900001 --args=rtl=0 -b myfile.burst
 ```
+Try different value for s until you get decent output.

-To extract IMSI numbers from this burst file, one would use grgsmdecode and ./simplueIMSIcatecher.py:
+To extract IMSI numbers from this burst file, one would use grgsm_decode and the `simpleIMSIcatcher.py` script as the following:
 ```bash
 $grgsm_decode -b myfile.burst -v
 #simple_IMSI-catcher.py --sniff